Natalie King: Awards

+Her 2024 book, The Art of Kaylene Whiskey, won the Illustrated Book of the Year at the 2026 Australian Book Industry Awards.

 Publications

 King was co-editor (with Professor Larissa Hjorth and Mami Kataoka) of the anthology Art in the Asia Pacific: Intimate Publics, Routledge, 2014; editor/curator of Up Close: Carol Jerrems with Larry Clark, Nan Goldin and William Yang, Heide Museum of Modern Art; and co-editor of a publication on biennial curator Hou Hanru.
 Widely published in arts media including LEAP, Photofile and Flash Art, she is a member of the International Association of Art Critics, Paris.